 Infertility is a medical condition, not a sexual disorder.
 During the days just prior to ovulation, frequent sex can increase the chances of conception, so intercourse every 36 to 48 hours is sound fertility practice.
 Normal, healthy sperm remains active in a woman’s reproductive system for several hours.
 Two or three days of abstinence allows sperm counts to build, but longer periods without sex may have a negative impact on fertility.
 Daily sex can be counterproductive for couples dealing with low sperm counts that replenish slowly.

 Most men have between 40 and 300 million sperm in each milliliter of ejaculation.
 Generally, a low count is anything fewer than 20 million.
-The Fertility Center's standard for subnormal is below 14 million.
 In addition to numbers, semen analyses also evaluate the movement and shape of sperm, which are as important as count.
 For example, a man may have plenty of sperm, but fertility may still be a challenge if those sperm cannot move quickly enough to find and penetrate an egg.

 Studies have proven that the pregnancy rate after adoption is five percent.
 Ironically, pregnancy success happens just as often for those who do not adopt.